 - How much RAM does the project require?
 To get an idea of how much RAM should be installed, check the "System Requirements" article.

-- What CPU/ GPU should be used?
+- What CPU / GPU should be used?
 For the CPU, both the number of cores and clock speed are important for optimum processing in Pix4D.
 It is better to invest in a single high-end CPU rather than in a dual-socket system.
 The same is true for GPUs.
 Because of latency in inter-card computation, it is better to invest in a single high-end card rather than two low/ medium GPU cards.
-Reference the"Which hardware to buy" and the "Puget Systems Workstations" articles above for more information.
+Reference the "Hardware case study" and the "Puget Systems Recommended Workstations" articles above for more information.

 After going over this information consider reaching out to other community members to request feedback on a potential build or specific component.